Guy M. Bryan: Family

 His mother was Emily Austin Perry and his father was James Bryan.
 His grandfather, Moses Austin, had initially obtained permission from Mexico to serve as an empresario to settle Texas.
 His grandmother is Mary Brown Austin.
 His mother Emily's brother was Stephen F. Austin.
+His family owned several slaves prior to 1865.

 His brothers include William Joel Bryan and Moses Austin Bryan.
 Stephen Samuel Perry was his half-brother.